aws-samples/amazon-managed-service-for-apache-flink-examples/java/KafkaConnectors/README.md

 ## Running locally in IntelliJ

+To run this example locally -
+* Run a cluster locally.
+You can refer https://kafka.apache.org/quickstart download and start Kafka locally.
+* Create `source` and `sink` topics.
-To start the Flink job in IntelliJ edit the Run/Debug configuration enabling *'Add dependencies with "provided" scope to the classpath'*.
+* To start the Flink job in IntelliJ edit the Run/Debug configuration enabling *'Add dependencies with "provided" scope to the classpath'*.

 Provide arguments like following -
 ```